bevyengine/bevy-website/content/learn/book/getting-started/setup/_index.md

 ### Installing Rust

+Bevy relies heavily on improvements in the Rust language and compiler.
+As a result, the Minimum Supported Rust Version (MSRV) is "the latest stable release" of Rust.

 Install Rust by following the [Rust Getting Started Guide](https://www.rust-lang.org/learn/get-started).

 Once this is done, you should have the ```rustc``` compiler and the ```cargo``` build system installed in your path.